omaraflak/first-neural-network/README.md

     g++ main.cpp Matrix.h -o main -std=c++11
     ./main

-# Plot version
+# Now you see me
-This version is exactly the same as the main.cpp one but it prints the weights variation in a file to plot them later.
+**withPlot.cpp** version is exactly the same as the **main.cpp** one but it prints the weights/error variations in files to plot them later.

 Compile and run: